Career of Lionel Messi: 2017–2018: Domestic double and a record fifth Golden Shoe

-On 4 March, he scored his 600th senior career goal from a free kick in a 1–0 home win over Atlético Madrid, in La Liga.
-On 14 March, Messi scored his 99th and 100th Champions League goals in the round of 16 second leg over Chelsea in a 3–0 home win, becoming only the second player after Cristiano Ronaldo to reach this landmark, in fewer appearances, at a younger age and having taken fewer shots than his Portuguese counterpart.
-On 7 April, he scored a hat-trick in a 3–1 home win over Leganés including his sixth goal scored from a free kick for the La Liga season, matching the record set by former teammate Ronaldinho.
-On 10 April, Roma completed a comeback against Barcelona in the Champions League quarter-final by overturning a 4–1 deficit to progress to the semi-finals with a 3–0 win at home.
-On 21 April, Messi scored Barcelona's second goal – his 40th of the season – in a 5–0 win over Sevilla in the 2018 Copa del Rey final at the Metropolitano Stadium, later also assisting goals for Suárez and Iniesta; this was Barcelona's fourth consecutive title and their 30th overall.
-On 29 April, Messi scored a hat-trick in a 4–2 away win over Deportivo de La Coruña, which saw Barcelona claim their 25th league title.
-On 9 May, Messi scored as Barcelona defeated Villarreal 5–1 at home to set the longest unbeaten streak (43 games) in La Liga history.
-Messi once again finished the season as the top scorer in La Liga, with 34 goals, which also saw him win his fifth European Golden Shoe award.
-He also finished as the joint top assist provider in La Liga with 12 assists.
+On 14 March, Messi scored his 100th Champions League goal in the round of 16 against Chelsea in a 3–0 win, becoming the second player after Cristiano Ronaldo to reach the landmark.
+In late April, Messi scored his 40th goal of the season during a 5–0 win over Sevilla in the 2018 Copa del Rey final; this was Barcelona's fourth Copa del Rey consecutive title and their 30th overall.
+Eight days later, Messi scored a hat-trick in a 4–2 win over Deportivo de La Coruña, helping Barcelona clinch their 25th La Liga title.
+Messi once again finished the season as the top scorer in La Liga, with 34 goals, and earned his fifth European Golden Shoe award.